AnHosu/iot_poc/greengrass_ml.md

   - Access to `/sys` should be enabled
   - We should provide the environment variable `THING_NAME`
 ## Subscriptions
-We only need one subsription, one going from our device to the Lambda we just created
+We only need one subsription, one going from our device to the Lambda we just created.
 <div align="center">
 	<img width=500 src="images/greengrass_subscription_repub_shadow.png" alt="Repub to Shadow subscription">
 	<br>